Monopolies, Pros, Cons, and Effect on Economies

 Four Reasons Why They're Bad for an Economy

-Monopolies restrict free trade, preventing the market from setting prices.
+Monopolies restrict free trade and prevent the market from setting prices.
 That creates the following four adverse effects:

-1. Since monopolies are lone providers, they can set any prices they choose.
-That's known as price-fixing, and they can do this regardless of demand because they know consumers have no choice.
+1. Since monopolies are lone providers, they can set any price they choose.
+That's called price-fixing.
+They can do this regardless of demand because they know consumers have no choice.
 It's especially true when there is inelastic demand for goods and services.
 That's when people don't have a lot of flexibility.
 Gasoline is an example.
 Some drivers could switch to mass transit or bicycles, but most can't.